avocode/pretty-selectors/README.md

 Pretty Selectors
 ================

-> Pretty selectors takes your ugly text and transforms it to nice CSS selectors
+> Pretty selectors take your ugly text and transform it to nice CSS selectors.

 ## Installation